Huluti/DoctrineRelationsAnalyser/README.md

 >Managing cascade operations, especially deletions, is crucial to avoid unintentional data loss.
 This tool provides a human-readable summary to help developers review and understand these relationships, ensuring they are intentional and correctly implemented.

 > [!WARNING]
 > This project is a work in progress.
 Contributions and feedback are welcome.
+> It is currently in an exploratory or "discovery" phase, which means many things are subject to change — including configuration formats, naming conventions, and APIs.
+> We're very open to suggestions and improvements, and that's why we're keeping the version under `0.x` for now.

 ## Usage